yjching1234/TechAssignment/TestCase.md

 ### Manage Transaction

+#### Get transaction history

+- User will get own transaction list only, STAFF or ADMIN can select all or by other user id
+- Can filter by (transaction id, status, type, period, sort A - ASD, D -DSN by transaction date time, page)

 #### Transaction Cancellation by User

 - transaction id should exist and mandatory.
 - transaction status allow (4 - CANCELED) only
+- remarks are mandatory
+- can do cancellation for transaction status PENDING only.

+#### Transaction Approval/Reject by employee

+- transaction id should exist and mandatory.
+- transaction status allow (3 - COMPLETED, 4 - CANCELED) only
 - remarks are mandatory
 - can do cancellation for transaction status PENDING only.